-Title IX Deputy Investigators consist of administration, faculty and staff employees of the University who represent the four colleges and other segments of University life.
+Title IX Deputy Investigators consist of administration, faculty and staff employees of the University who represent the colleges and other segments of University life.
 They shall receive specific, specialized training related to their responsibilities of investigating complaints or reports of sexual misconduct.
 The Title IX Deputy Investigators may also advise students, who wish to make a complaint under this policy and those who have been accused, of their rights and resources when dealing with sexual misconduct.
 For information related to the University’s Title IX Deputy Investigators.

 V. Definition of Consent

 Consent between two or more people is defined as an affirmative agreement – through clear actions or words – to engage in sexual activity.
 The person giving the consent must act freely, voluntarily, and with an understanding of his or her actions when giving consent.